 Figuring Out What Makes You Happy

-Doing all of this has allowed me to pursue a path in life that I never even dreamed of – working for myself.
+Doing all of this has allowed me to pursue a path in life that I never even dreamed of, working for myself.
 The freedom I have from this is incredible.
 Just the other day it was beautiful.
-After a cold winter, we had above average temperatures for March.
+After weeks of rainy, humid weather, we had a perfect sunny day that wasn’t too hot.
 I took the opportunity to play golf.
 It was just a quick round but it felt great.

 As I walked the course, I took the time to really take in the beautiful day.
 Would it have been fun to invite my friends over to my house all of the time to have go-kart races, play basketball and swim?
 Sure it would.

-When I factor in the added cost of just keeping the house running – electric, water, heat, etc. – I have to work a good paying job just to pay the bills!
+When I factor in the added cost of just keeping the house running, the electric, water, heat, etc., I have to work a good paying job just to pay the bills!
 Talk about being a slave to your home and belongings!

 When it comes to vacation homes, I can spend $5,000 and take an amazing vacation to the Caribbean and pay no more.
 If I owned the house in the Caribbean, I would have to shell out the cash to buy it and then pay money every month for as long as I had it just to keep it in decent shape so I could enjoy it the few weeks every year I would be there.